Allegheny County Jail

 State Correctional Institution Pittsburgh

 Sojourner House is a residential drug and alcohol treatment facility for mothers and their children.
 Each semester, the women of Sojourner House participate in a Words Without Walls creative writing class that encourages them to begin a practice of personal journal writing, therapeutic writing and writing for recovery.
 Chatham faculty, alumni and MFA students teach courses at Sojourner House.
-At the end of each semester, the women hold a public reading for their friends and family at Most Wanted Fine Art Gallery.
+At the end of each semester, the women hold a public reading for their friends and family.